huaqlili/Watsonia/_pages/about.md

   - /about.html
 ---

 I am currently a second-year Master's student at Tsinghua Shenzhen International Graduate School (SIGS), majoring in Electronic Information (Artificial Intelligence) under the supervision of Professor Haoqian Wang.
-In Fall 2023, I earned my Bachelor of Engineering in Aircraft Control and Information Engineering from Beihang University (Beijing University of Aeronautics and Astronautics).
+In Fall 2023, I earned my Bachelor of Engineering in Aircraft Control and Information Engineering from Beihang University.

 **Current Research Focus:**